- Property Owners & Managers

-The Project Based Contract Administration Program provides monitoring and payment services of assisted units to owners of project-based Section 8 properties for the U.S. Department of Housing and Urban Development in Oklahoma.
+The Performance Based Contract Administration Program provides monitoring and payment services of assisted units to owners of project-based Section 8 properties for the U.S. Department of Housing and Urban Development in Oklahoma.

 For-profit and non-profit developers, units of local governments, tribes, and political subdivisions can utilize the Housing Trust Fund to assist in building affordable housing, primarily in rural Oklahoma.
 It is more flexible in nature than HOME Investment Partnerships Program funds or Affordable Housing Tax Credits.
 The Housing Trust Fund provides low-interest loans to finance new construction, conversion of buildings into apartments or homes, rehabilitation projects or infrastructure when part of a total development project.

 The Multifamily Bond Program provides financing for low and moderate income housing through the issuance of tax exempt mortgage revenue bonds.